 Within sixty (60) days of submission of any invoice to Purchaser for transfers of value Seller made prior to the invoice date for goods or services provided by and/or expenses incurred by any physician, dentist, podiatrist, chiropractor, optometrist, physician assistant, pharmacist, nurse, nurse practitioner, health plan employee, hospital, clinic, or other entity owned by, employed by, or otherwise engaged by Health Care Professionals or Healthcare Organizations licensed in United States, Canada, European Union, Japan or any other jurisdiction that Purchaser requests, Seller shall report all information required by Purchaser concerning such transfers of value through Purchaser’s transparency reporting system or through such other method as may be approved by Purchaser.
 In addition, within thirty (30) days of the entering into of this Order or prior to the submission of the first invoice, whichever is earlier, and by January 2 of each calendar year thereafter, Seller shall report the categories of expenditures that it may invoice Purchaser that are not directly related to the activities of Health Care Professionals.
 Failure to timely make all required reports shall constitute a material breach of this Order.
 Prior to engaging any patient in connection with the provision of goods and/or services, Seller shall obtain the patient’s authorization for Purchaser’s use of the goods, services and/or Work.
 Each such consent shall be prepared and provided in accordance with Applicable Laws.

 Seller, its employees, agents, permitted subcontractors shall comply with all Data Protection and Privacy Laws (as defined below) governing the privacy and security of Personal Information in so far as they relate to the performance of this Order.
 Seller is not entitled to use or otherwise process any Personal Information for any purpose other than to perform this Order and Seller is not entitled to use Personal Information to generate de-identified or aggregated information (“De-identified Data”) without the express permission of Purchaser, and where authorized to use Personal Information to generate De-identified Data, such De-Identified Data shall remain the sole property of Purchaser.
 In this Order, “Data Protection and Privacy Laws” means all applicable laws relating to data protection and privacy in Canada or in other jurisdictions to which a party may be subject, including but not limited to the Canadian Personal Information Protection and Electronic Documents Act and regulations, substantially similar provincial legislation and policies and guidelines respecting same, provincial laws governing personal health information, and any anti-spam legislation or regulations; or any other law now in force or that may in future come into force governing the collection, use, disclosure and/or protection of Personal Data or Personal Information applicable to either party to this Order, and including any actions required to be taken in respect of unauthorized or accidental access to or use or disclosure of Personal Data including laws addressing identity theft or security breach, “Personal Information” means any Personal Data that is processed, transferred or acquired by Seller in the course of performing its obligations under this Order, other than Personal Data about employees of Seller or any Seller affiliate or as defined in applicable Data Protection and Privacy Laws and “Personal Data” shall have the meaning given in the EU Data Protection Directive, but data is also Personal Data for the purposes of this Order if it: (i) relates to legal persons and its processing, under or in connection with this Order, is subject to any Data Protection and Privacy Laws that apply to data about legal persons as well as data about natural persons; or (ii) is personally identifiable information including, without limitation, a person’s name, address, phone number, fax number, e-mail address, social insurance number or other government-issued identifier, credit card information and IP addresses or any other information that is about an identifiable individual, in any media or format including computerized or electronic records as well as paper-based files, collected or used by Seller on Purchaser’s behalf from individuals.
+Seller shall notify Purchaser immediately upon becoming aware of any real or suspected breach of Seller’s obligations under this Section.

 Seller shall maintain accurate books and records of all goods and/or services provided and all prices paid by Purchaser.
 During the term of this Order and for ten (10) years following its expiration or earlier termination or cancellation, Purchaser shall have the right, at its own expense, to audit Seller’s books, procedures, records, systems, and facilities used in performing this Order during normal business hours for the purpose of verifying Seller’s compliance with the terms of this Order, the provision of the goods and/or services, the accuracy of the invoices submitted by Seller and the amounts paid or payable by Purchaser or Seller hereunder.
 Purchaser shall be entitled to take copies of such books, procedures and records to the extent that they relate to the performance by Seller of this Order.
 Purchaser shall bear the cost of carrying out the audit unless it reveals a discrepancy of greater than five percent (5%) between any sums paid to or invoiced by Seller under this Order and the sums actually due to Seller under this Order, in which case Seller shall immediately either repay to Purchaser the amount of the discrepancy or issue a revised invoice for the correct sums, and pay to Purchaser the costs of making the relevant audit.
 This Section shall survive any provision of the goods and/or services or termination of this Order.